SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 Here's a final example for that introduces a couple more important `jq` functions [to_entries](https://stedolan.github.io/jq/manual/#to_entries,from_entries,with_entries) and [group_by](https://stedolan.github.io/jq/manual/#group_by(path_expression)), and the [array construction](https://stedolan.github.io/jq/manual/#Arrayconstruction:[]) mechanism (`[...]`).

-Let's say we wanted to see how many data centers were available, by hyperscaler?
+Let's say we wanted to see how many data centers were available, by hyperscaler.

 👉 Try this: